nickbevins/jester/README.md

 5. Use Advanced Settings for fixed teammate pairs (doubles mode only)
 6. Click "Generate Matches"

+### Using the Timer
+1. Go to the "Timer" tab
+2. Set duration using preset buttons (15, 18, 20, 30 minutes) or enter custom time
+3. Configure early alerts (1 and/or 2 minutes before end)
+4. Customize alert preferences:
+   - **Sound**: Choose from Double Beep, Chime, Bell, Buzzer, or Silent
+   - **Volume**: Adjust alert volume (0-100%)
+   - **Vibration**: Select from Pulse, Short, Long, Double Tap, or Off
+5. Test your settings with the "Test" buttons
+6. Click "Start Timer" and grant notification permissions when prompted
+7. Timer will alert you with your customized sound and vibration at configured intervals

 #### Singles Mode Options
 - **Gender**:
   - **Any**: Players can face any opponent regardless of gender